-Target Output Target Progress Trigger for Action (Y/N) Residential development should provide EV charging point infrastructure at the rate of 1 charging point per unit (for a dwelling with dedicated off-road parking) and/or 1 charging point per 10 spaces (where off-road parking is unallocated) Achieved in year 2021/22 All applicable approvals achieved target.
-No Non-residential development should provide charging points equivalent to 10% of the total parking provision Achieved in year 2021/22 On track No All new dwellings achieve the Nationally Described Space Standards Achieved in year 2021/22 On track No All permissions granted for new development are in accordance with the policy (in relation to Policies DM23, DM24, DM26, DM27 and DM28) Combined total of 5 appeals Refer to Section 8 - Appeal Decisions No
+Target Output Target Progress Trigger for Action (Y/N) Residential development should provide EV charging point infrastructure at the rate of 1 charging point per unit (for a dwelling with dedicated off-road parking) and/or 1 charging point per 10 spaces (where off-road parking is unallocated) applicable dwellings, 1 did not have condition applied One application for a replacement dwelling did not apply the condition in error No Non-residential development should provide charging points equivalent to 10% of the total parking provision Achieved in year 2022/23 On track No All new dwellings achieve the Nationally Described Space Standards Achieved in year 2022/23 On track No All permissions granted for new development are in accordance with the policy (in relation to Policies DM23, DM24, DM26, DM27 and DM28) Combined total of 17 appeals Refer to Section 8 - Appeal Decisions No

-7.73 Whilst there is no direct contingency / action required at this stage against any of the specific policies relating to Making Places, a need for further Officer training has been identified to ensure all new dwellings are approved with all appropriate planning conditions applied.
-Following the approval of 11 dwellings without the water efficiency condition, training has been undertaken to ensure all relevant conditions are applied.
+7.71 Whilst there is no direct contingency / action required at this stage against any of the specific policies relating to Making Places, a need for further Officer training has been identified.
+Following the approval of 8 dwellings without the water efficiency condition, and 1 replacement dwelling without the EV charging point condition, training has been undertaken to ensure all relevant conditions are applied.